How to stay in the UK after graduation: Visas overview and career advice

 Rosa Ann is a sales professional with five years of experience.
 She can help you identify your skills and strengths and help you frame them for roles in sales, business development, marketing, human resources, project management, and administration.

-Finally, if you are building your career in IT, you are welcome to speak to Yulia or Polina, our IT & tech career consultants.
+Finally, if you are building your career in IT, you are welcome to speak to Polina, our IT & tech career coach.

 Команда EP Advisory